Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 Using permanent vinyl for the handwritten script type of 'Today's Specials, Cabbage, Leaks, Potatoes and so on.

-White permanent vinyl applied.
+White permanent vinyl applied for lettering.

 Vertical feature image of a finished Shamrock Market wood sign.
 The base of the sign is a dark wood stain.
 In the center it's painted black to look like a chalk board.
 The top shamrock market and shamrock motif are painted green.
 The wording: Today's Specials, Cabbage, Leaks, Potatoes, Rye Bread and Corned Beef are cut white permanent vinyl.